sabih/mfs-survey/wp-content/plugins/mfs-survey/readme.txt

 === MFS Survey ===
 Contributors: Mindfire-Solutions
 Contributor's website: http://www.mindfiresolutions.com/
-Tags: mfs survey, wordpress survey, wp survey, wpsurvey, plugin, survey plugin Requires at least: 2.8
+Tags: mfs survey, wordpress survey, wp survey, wpsurvey, survey plugin Requires at least: 3.0
-Tested up to: 3.5.1
+Tested up to: 3.7.1
-Stable tag: 1.4
+Stable tag: 1.0

-The MFS Survey WordPress plugin lets you add Survey to your website
+The MFS Survey plugin lets you add surveys to your website

 == Description ==

-This plugin can be used to add survey in your website.
-Admin can create multiple choice, single choice and subjective type questions.
+This plugin can be used to add surveys in your website.
+Admin can create single choice, multiple choice and subjective type questions.

 1. This plugin works mainly in 3 steps.
    Step1: Add survey (You need to provide a name for a particular survey)